sb2g14/PoMoBalance/Drosoplila_analysis/data_analysis/README.md

 - Download aligned sequence from BLAST

-- Name "Melanogaster" or "Si,mulans", etc, and copy to folder `combine_for_counts`
+- Name "Melanogaster" or "Simulans", etc, and copy to folder `combine_for_counts`

 - Run `process_data_for_counts.R` to rename individuals in fasta file